PerdueCo/Gi-ServiceLifetimeDemo/README.md

 Welcome!

-This project was # created to give learners—whether new developers #, students, or early-career engineers—
+This project was ***'created to give learners—whether new developers'***, students, or early-career engineers—

 a clear and practical demonstration of how .NET Core service lifetimes work.